Walk: Strickland State Forest

 - Threatened Tranquility mint bush and Grevillea oldei (see below)

-- Oldest arboretum in NSW
+- Oldest arboretum in Australia

 Follow the M1 north, past the Gosford turnoff and Calga Interchange to the Somersby Interchange, turning left onto Peats Ridge Rd.
 Turn right after 2 km onto Wisemans Ferry Rd and right again shortly after onto Dog Trap Rd.
 After 5 km and rounding a sandstone cutting, turn right onto Mangrove Rd and cross back over the motorway, turning right again immediately onto the Strickland access road (well signposted).
 Follow for 1.3 km then fork right to meeting point at Banksia picnic area.
 Allow about 40 min from Pearces Corner.